 What material is suitable for a blog?
 Almost anything.
 I use a blog to publish a genealogy newsletter.
 Some people use blogs as their personal online diaries.
-Others use blogs to publicize an upcoming genealogy conference, to publish their photographs, to write about political topics of the day, to publish a band's music (often with MP3 audio files embedded in the blog), to publish videos, or to promote a company's products.
+Others use blogs to publicize an upcoming genealogy conference, to publish their photographs, to write about political topics of the day, to publish a band’s music (often with MP3 audio files embedded in the blog), to publish videos, or to promote a company’s products.
 Name an automobile; it probably has at least one blog and perhaps more.
-I regularly read a Miata blog and a blog about Corvettes.
+I regularly read a ham radio blog and several blogs about Corvettes.
 There are other blogs for almost every automobile ever produced.
 Still other blogs are devoted to NASCAR racing or Formula One racing or the Saturday night races at a local race track.
-You can find blogs that cover travel bargains and hints, blogs about boating, or blogs about military topics.
+You can find blogs that cover travel bargains and hints, sports of all sorts, blogs about boating, or blogs about military topics.
 I recently read a blog that solely covers luggage: how to find heavy-duty suitcases at bargain prices, how to pack effectively, and similar topics.
 Most every Hollywood actor has a blog, as do musicians, politicians, and others who are in the public eye.
 Interested in purchasing a new cell phone or a stereo system or a piece of computer hardware?
 You can probably find blogs that describe those things in depth.

 Blogs can be used to publish most anything although I would suggest that blogs work best when you frequently have new or updated content.
 Many people use blogs to publicize their family tree research.